Associated varieties of modules over Kac-Moody algebras and $C_2$-cofiniteness of W-algebras: Introduction

 The third is to apply the above results to the $C_2$-cofiniteness problem of $W$-algebras.
-Recently, a remarkable family of $W$-algebras, called the {\em exceptional $W$-algebras}\footnote{In the principal nilpotent case the exceptional $W$-algebras are exactly the minimal series $W$-algebras discovered by Frenkel, Kac and Wakimoto \cite{FKW92}}, was discovered by Kac and Wakimoto \cite{KacWak08}.
-They conjectured that exceptional $W$-algebras are rational and $C_2$-cofinite.
-We prove the $C_2$-cofiniteness of all the (non-principal) exceptional $W$-algebras (Theorem \ref{Th:exceptionals-are-C2}).
-More precisely we prove that, for each degenerate admissible number $k$, the simple quotient\footnote{Conjecturally \cite{FKW92,KacRoaWak03}, $\W_k(\fing,f)=\BRS{0}{\Irr{k\Lam_0}}$.
+The $C_2$-cofiniteness condition \cite{Zhu96} is a certain finiteness condition on a vertex operator algebra which ensures the coherency of the associated conformal blocks on any Riemann surface.
+It also coincides with the lisse condition of Beilinson, Feigin and Mazur \cite{BeiFeiMaz} (see \cite{Ara12}).
+The minimal series $W$-algebras associated principal nilpotent elements have been expected to be rational and $C_2$-cofinite since its discovery \cite{FKW92}.
+Furthermore, a remarkable family of $W$-algebras, called the {\em exceptional $W$-algebras}, which generalizes the minimal series principal $W$-algebras, has been recently discovered by Kac and Wakimoto \cite{KacWak08}.
+They conjectured\footnote{To be precise they conjectured that the conformal filed theories associated with exceptional $W$-algebras are rational.} that exceptional $W$-algebras are rational and $C_2$-cofinite.
+We prove the $C_2$-cofiniteness of a large number of $W$-algebras including {\em all} the exceptional $W$-algebras (Theorem \ref{Th:exceptionals-are-C2}).
+More precisely, we prove that, for each admissible number $k$, the simple quotient\footnote{Conjecturally \cite{FKW92,KacRoaWak03}, $\W_k(\fing,f)=\BRS{0}{\Irr{k\Lam_0}}$.
 We have proved this in \cite{Ara05} for a minimal nilpotent element $f$ and in \cite{Ara07} for a principal nilpotent element $f$ under some regularity condition on $k$.
 In type $A$ one can show this for any nilpotent element using the results of \cite{Ara08-a} under some regularity condition on $k$.
-The detail will appear elsewhere. } $\W_k(\fing,f)$ of $\Wg{k}$ with $f\in \mb{O}[k]$ is $C_2$-cofinite (Theorem \ref{Th:C_2-cofiniteness-of-modules-over-W-algebras}), and that each (non-principal) exceptional $W$-algebra is isomorphic to $\W_k(\fing,f)$ for some degenerate admissible number $k$ and $f\in \mb{O}[k]$.
+The detail will appear elsewhere. } $\W_k(\fing,f)$ of $\Wg{k}$ with $f\in \mb{O}[k]$ is $C_2$-cofinite (Theorem \ref{Th:C_2-cofiniteness-of-modules-over-W-algebras}), and that each exceptional $W$-algebra is isomorphic to $\W_k(\fing,f)$ for some admissible number $k$ and $f\in \mb{O}[k]$.
 We note that there are also a considerable number of $C_2$-cofinite $W$-algebras which are {\em not} exceptional, see Tables \ref{table:classical-principal}, \ref{Oq-for-G_2},~\ref{Oq-for-F4}, \ref{Oq-for-E6}, \ref{Oq-for-E7}, \ref{table:E8}.
-At this moment we do not know whether these not-exceptional $C_2$-cofinite $W$-algebras are non-rational.
+We conjecture that all the $C_2$-cofinite $W$-algebras appearing in this way are rational.

 Our strategy to prove (\ref{eq:Main}) is based on Ginzburg's reproof \cite{Gin08} of Premet's conjecture \cite[Conjecture 3.2]{Pre07} (proved by Losev \cite{Los07}) on finite $W$-algebras.
 A ``chiralization'' of the argument of \cite{Gin08} proves the vanishing of the BRST cohomology of the associated graded spaces (Theorem \ref{Th:BRST-vanishing-for-assicaited-graded}).
 The difficult part is the proof of the convergency of the corresponding spectral sequence because our algebras are not Noetherian.
 We overcome this problem by using the right exactness of the functor $\BRS{0}{?}$ (Theorem \ref{Th:right-exactness}, cf.\ \cite{AraMal}), see \S \ref{subsection:strong-vanishing} for the detail.
 As a result we obtain the strong vanishing assertion (Theorem \ref{Th:strong-vanishing}) of the BRST cohomology, which gives (\ref{eq:Main}) as desired.